stoplightio/docs/articles/enterprise/components/gitlab-overview.md

 ## Post-install Validations

-Once the Gitlab component is running, you can verify the installation was successful by using the methods below.
+Once the GitLab component is running, you can verify the installation was successful by using the methods below.

-### Gitlab Environment Check
+### GitLab Environment Check

-Gitlab comes with it's own check that can be useful for catching any improperly configured components.
+GitLab comes with it's own check that can be useful for catching any improperly configured components.
 To run this check, use the command:

 ```bash
 sudo gitlab-rake gitlab:check RAILS_ENV=production